4 Foods to Eat If You Overeat

 Read more: Diabetes Myths that Don't Lower Blood Sugar

 3. Drink Wine

-It may seem counterintuitive to pour yourself a glass but the antioxidants in red wine actually help.
-A glass of red may reduce the negative impact of high-fat foods by lowering levels of a compound-produced in the body after eating fat-that's linked with heart disease.
+It may seem counterintuitive to pour yourself a glass, but the antioxidants in red wine actually help.
+A glass of red wine may reduce the negative impact of high-fat foods by lowering levels of a compound—produced in the body after eating fat—that's linked with heart disease.
 Cook with red wine or enjoy a glass with dinner.
 But remember, moderation is key!
-And don't force yourself to have a drink in the name of health-especially if you overdid it on food and drink.
-There are other foods that deliver antioxidants like fruits and vegetables.
+And don't force yourself to have a drink in the name of health; there are other foods that deliver antioxidants like fruits and vegetables.

 Pictured recipe: Paprika Chicken Thighs with Brussels Sprouts